aigarsdz/runoff/README.md

     runoff some skype_username

-If you don't want to put files into an archive, use `-a` option
+If you don't want to put files into an archive, use `--no-archive` option

-    runoff all skype_username -a false
+    runoff all skype_username --no-archive

+    runoff some skype_username --no-archive

 ## What else?